 If you're not quite sure where to start or what to do, check out LoanBuddy!
 It's a tool that can help you find the lowest repayment plan, see your forgiveness options, and a lot more!
 Check out LoanBuddy here >>

 Here are the student loan repayment plans that qualify for student loan forgiveness:

 The Income Based Repayment Plan (IBR) is one of the most common repayment plans borrowers switch to if they are having financial hardship.
 If you have loans from before July 1, 2014, you payment will not be higher than 15% of your discretionary income.
 On this plan, you will make payments for 25 years, and at that point, your loans will be forgiven.

 If you are a borrower with loans after July 1, 2014, your loan will not exceed 10% of your discretionary income, and the loan will be forgiven after just 20 years.

 With IBR, you loan repayment will never exceed the payment of the 10 year standard repayment plan, and your loan will also be forgiven at the end of the term.

-The actual amount of your “discretionary income” is determined by a formula based on your family size and income tax returns.
-Studentloans.gov has a great calculator that can help determine the amount.
+The actual amount of your "discretionary income" is determined by a formula based on your family size and income tax returns.
+Check out our Discretionary Income Calculator to find out what your discretionary income would be.